checkly/docs.checklyhq.com/site/content/docs/monitoring/allowlisting.md

 To get the current list of IP addresses, you can use the following three endpoints ([API spec](https://api.checklyhq.com/#/Static%20IPs)):

-- `https://api.checklyhq.com/v1/static-ips` - a JSON array of all IPs currently used
+- `https://api.checklyhq.com/v1/static-ips` - a JSON array of all IPv4s currently used
-- `https://api.checklyhq.com/v1/static-ips-by-region` - a JSON object with regions as keys and arrays of all IPs of that region as the value
+- `https://api.checklyhq.com/v1/static-ips-by-region` - a JSON object with regions as keys and arrays of all IPv4s of that region as the value
 - `https://api.checklyhq.com/v1/static-ips.txt` - a simple txt file.
+One IPv4 per line.
+- `https://api.checklyhq.com/v1/static-ipv6s` - a JSON array of all IPv6s currently used
+- `https://api.checklyhq.com/v1/static-ipv6s-by-region` - a JSON object with regions as keys and an IPv6 as value.
-One IP per line.
+- `https://api.checklyhq.com/v1/static-ipv6s.txt` - a simple txt file.
+One IPv6 per line.

 We update this list very infrequently (6 months or less) so querying it with at reasonable frequency is recommended.